brnzhg/shelly-font-installer/README.md

 # Shelly Font Installer
-## low in functionality, high in dependencies

-I pretty much just use this to install source-code-pro for dev environments
+I pretty much just use this to install source-code-pro for dev environments.

 Project for learning Haskell libs...
 * shelly